-- 12. Prior to operations conducted for the purpose of infrastructure inspection, the PIC must have accumulated and logged, in a manner consistent with 14 CFR § 61.51(b), a minimum of five hours as UAS pilot operating the make and model of UAS to be utilized for operations under the exemption and three take-offs and three landings in the preceding 90 days.
-Training, proficiency, experience-building, and take-off and landing currency flights can be conducted under this petition of exemption to accomplish the required flight time and 90 day currency.
-During training, proficiency, experience-building, and take-off and landing currency flights all persons not essential for flight operations are considered nonparticipants, and the PIC must operate the UA with appropriate distance from nonparticipants in accordance with 14 CFR § 91.119. - 13.
+- 11. Prior to operations conducted for the purpose of photography /videography, the PIC must have accumulated and logged, in a manner consistent with 14 CFR § 61.51(b), a minimum of five hours as UAS pilot operating the make and model of UAS to be utilized for operations under the exemption and three take-offs and three landings in the preceding 90 days.
+Training, proficiency, experience building, and take-off and landing currency flights can be conducted under this petition of exemption to accomplish the required flight time and 90 day currency.
+During training, proficiency, experience-building, and take-off and landing currency flights all persons not essential for flight operations are considered nonparticipants, and the PIC must operate the UA with appropriate distance from nonparticipants in accordance with 14 CFR § 91.119. - 12.
 Prior to any flight operations authorized by this petition of exemption, the PIC and VO must have successfully completed a qualification process, as outlined in the operator's manual.
-As this is a requirement stipulated by the operator, the test must be developed and implemented by a qualified person designated at the sole discretion of the operator. - 14.
+As this is a requirement stipulated by the operator, the test must be developed and implemented by a qualified person designated at the sole discretion of the operator.
+A record of completion of this qualification process must be documented and made available to the Administrator upon request. - 13.
+Prior to operations conducted for the purpose of photography/videography, a flight demonstration, administered by an operator-approved and -qualified pilot must be successfully completed and documented.
+This documentation must be available for review upon request by the Administrator.
+Because the knowledge and airmanship test qualifications have been developed by the operator, and there are no established practical test standards that support a jurisdictional FAA FSDO evaluation and approval of company designated examiners, the petitioner will conduct these tests in accordance with the operator's manual. - 14.
 The UA may not be operated directly over any person, except authorized and consenting personnel, below an altitude that is hazardous to persons or property on the surface in the event of a UAS failure or emergency. - 15.
 Regarding the distance from participating persons, the operator's manual has safety mitigations for authorized and consenting personnel.
 At all times, those persons must be essential to the operations. - 16.
-Regarding distance from nonparticipating persons, the operator must ensure that no persons are allowed within 500 feet of the area except those consenting to be involved and necessary for the infrastructure inspection operations.
+Regarding distance from nonparticipating persons, the operator must ensure that no persons are allowed within 300 feet of the area except those consenting to be involved and necessary for the photography/videography operations.
 This provision may be reduced to no less than 200 feet if it would not adversely affect safety and the Administrator has approved it.